perak/kitchen-site/files/features_top.md

 Did you know?
 -------------

-This site is a meteor application generated automatically by Meteor Kitchen without any manual code (that's so meta!).
+This site is a meteor application generated automatically by Meteor Kitchen.
 See source code (input file for generator) <a href="https://github.com/perak/kitchen-site" target="_blank">here</a>.